 Chimneys should be inspected to make sure they’re in good working condition.
 Beyond that, inspections are important because they can catch problems with the chimney early on.
 This could save you thousands of dollars, allowing for easier repairs.
 If there are any signs of damage to your chimney, an inspection can help identify the problem.
 The inspection can also determine if you need to clean your chimney.
 Professional chimney service companies have the expertise to make the right recommendations.

 If you decide not to get your chimney inspected, the likelihood is that it will continue to gather creosote and debris.
 In some cases, animals may try to move into your chimney, too.
 Blockages, creosote buildup and other issues can lead to problems such as smoke entering your home or chimney fires, which could put your life at risk.

-What Is the Difference Between a Chimney Inspection and a Chimney Sweep?
+Difference Between an Inspection and a Chimney Sweep

 A chimney inspection is not the same as a chimney sweep.
 A chimney inspection is made up of three levels and helps identify any problems with your chimney.
 A chimney inspection may show that you do need to have your chimney cleaned out, and that’s when you’d call a chimney sweep.
 A chimney sweep focuses on cleaning out the chimney and clearing it of blockages, buildup, and debris.
 That way, there’s a lower chance of a fire spreading to your home.
 Read this article to learn more about this subject.

-What Are the Differences Between the 3 Levels of Chimney Inspections?
+Differences Between the 3 Levels of Chimney Inspections

 The three kinds of chimney inspections include: